Which of the following best describes the difference between a mo... | Study Prep in Pearson+

 1

 Step 1: Understand the definition of an atom.
 An atom is the smallest unit of an element that retains the chemical properties of that element.
-It consists of protons, neutrons, and electrons.
+It consists of a nucleus containing protons and neutrons, surrounded by electrons.

 Step 2: Understand the definition of a molecule.
 A molecule is formed when two or more atoms chemically bond together.
 These atoms can be of the same element or different elements.

-Step 3: Compare the two definitions to identify the key difference.
+Step 3: Compare the two definitions.
 An atom is a single unit, while a molecule is a group of atoms bonded together.

 Step 4: Evaluate the given options based on these definitions.
 The correct description should highlight that a molecule consists of two or more atoms chemically bonded, whereas an atom is a single unit.